Alexander Dennis Enviro400: Integral Enviro400

-The FirstGroup received a large intake of Enviro400s ahead of both the 2012 Summer Olympics and the 2014 Commonwealth Games, which were held in London and Glasgow respectively.
-These operated under the license of First Games Transport, providing shuttle services throughout the Games before being dispersed to other operators within the FirstGroup following the Games' conclusion.
+FirstGroup received a large intake of Enviro400s ahead of both the 2012 Summer Olympics and the 2014 Commonwealth Games, which were held in London and Glasgow respectively.
+These operated under the license of First Games Transport, providing shuttle services throughout the Games before being dispersed to other operators within the group following the Games' conclusion.
 60 Enviro400s were delivered to Glasgow in 2014.
 Later in 2014, eighteen Enviro400s were delivered to First West Yorkshire for operation in Leeds.

 In 2008, a specially converted Enviro400 was assembled in knock-down kit form for the closing ceremonies of the 2008 Summer Olympics and 2008 Paralympic Games in Beijing.
 The bus featured as part of the handover ceremony for the 2012 Games, where it was driven into the Beijing National Stadium as a typical London bus before a set of hydraulic pumps opened up the bus, revealing a stage covered in artificial grass which was shaped as various London landmarks.

 In 2012, Southern Vectis received 20 for school contracts on the Isle of Wight.
 These were delivered during late December 2012 and early January 2013 and entered service on a wide variety of school services on the island from 7 January 2013.
 Southern Vectis then proceeded to order ten more Enviro400s to be used on public routes, mainly route 9, which entered service in January 2014, followed by another order for ten Enviro400s which were delivered in 2016.